Aaron Judge could return to Yankees lineup at Texas on Tuesday

 His .342 batting average was still the best in the majors going into Monday’s games.
 He was fourth with 37 homers and fifth with 85 RBIs.

 If Judge does return while in Texas, Boone said he will be the designated hitter.
-But the slugging outfielder could also play catch in the next day or so, which will help determine when he could return to the outfield.
+But the slugging outfielder could also play catch while there, which will help determine when he could return to the outfield.

+“I’m hoping that Judgie’s clean and is playing catch either (Tuesday) or the next day and we’ll start to get an idea about a timeline for that and then we’ll see when we get back home what happens there,” Boone said.

+Giancarlo Stanton has been the Yankees' starting DH for all of his 32 games this season, including the opener against the Rangers.
+He missed the first 70 games of the season with inflammation in the tendons of both elbows, and Boone said he wouldn't play the outfield in Texas if Judge does DH during the series.

 The first time Judge said he felt pain in the elbow was July 22 at Toronto, after he made a strong throw home after George Springer singled to right.
 An inning later, Judge winced after catching a fly in the right-field corner and throwing to second baseman Jazz Chisholm Jr. Judge was caught by a YES Network camera clenching his right hand in a fist.